The Banking Regulation Review: Norway

 i Control regime

 The shares of a commercial bank and the equity certificates of a savings bank are freely transferable, unless the bank's articles of association state otherwise.
 There are no limitations under Norwegian law on the rights of non-residents or foreign owners to hold and vote for a commercial bank's shares or a savings bank's equity certificates.
-The Financial Undertakings Act does, however, contain non-discriminatory ownership control rules.
+The Financial Undertakings Act does, however, contain non-discriminatory ownership control rules, which transpose Directive 2007/44/EC into national law.
 Pursuant to these rules, an acquisition of ownership in a bank that represents 10 per cent or more of the sum of the capital or the votes, or that otherwise gives the right to exercise significant influence on the management of the bank and its business, requires prior authorisation from the FSAN and the MOF.
+Ownership by close associates is consolidated.
 The same rules apply to holding companies of banks.

 Whether authorisation shall be granted is regulated in the Financial Undertakings Act and pertinent regulations, the main consideration being whether the acquirer is deemed fit and proper to exercise such influence over the financial undertaking as the qualified holding will enable.
 Additionally, the MOF must make an assessment as to whether the acquisition is sound in light of the financial undertaking's current and future business.
 The application will contain, inter alia, information about the following: